Eivind Saxlund

 Eivind Saxlund (1858 – 10 December 1936) was a Norwegian lawyer and writer.
 He was a barrister by occupation, and worked cases brought before the Supreme Court of Norway.
 However, he is better known for his contributions to anti-Semitic literature.
 He published the pamphlet of Theodor Fritsch Jøder og Gojim ("Jews and Goyim") in 1910, translated it and wrote a preface, this work was featured in Det 20de Århundre, with new editions published in 1911, 1922 and 1923.
-He also contributed to Mikal Sylten's anti-Semitic magazine Nationalt Tidsskrift, both financially and with articles.
+He also contributed to Mikal Sylten's antisemitic magazine Nationalt Tidsskrift, both financially and with articles.

 Together with Anna Magdalene Sundt (1863–1950), Eivind Saxlund had a son, Alf Eivind Saxlund, who also became a barrister.

 Saxlund died in late 1936, before Norway became occupied by Nazi German (1940–1945).